javedali99/python-resources-for-earth-sciences/README.md

 - [HKVFEWSPY](https://github.com/HKV-products-services/hkvfewspy): Connection to the DelftFEWS servers

+- [HyRiver](https://github.com/cheginit/HyRiver): HyRiver is a software stack consisting of six Python libraries that are designed to aid in watershed analysis through web services.
+This project includes hydrology and climatology data within the US.

 - [Openradar](https://github.com/nens/openradar): Library for processing a set of dutch, german and belgian precipitation radars into calibrated composites.

 - [Ecohydrolib](https://github.com/selimnairb/EcohydroLib): Libraries and command-line scripts for performing ecohydrology data preparation workflows.